 Grab lunch from Mad Hatters (who do a few healthy options if you’re being good), or Marmalade to take advantage of their superb sandwich and soup offer.
 Then head downhill to the river and queue up for an ice cream (the mint chocolate chip and coconut come highly recommended).
 Follow the water down to Grosvenor Park and say hello to the swarm of friendly squirrels who own it.

-Decorate your new place with a plant from Wild; an expensive but beautiful touch.
-Inhale the speciality Gin at Ginger (usually Rhubarb).
+Decorate your new place with a plant from The Violet Palm; they’ll advise you on how to keep it alive for the long haul.
 Don’t forget to pick up stilton and walnut pate and a box or two of oatcakes from The Cheese Shop on your way home.
-Collect a Thai takeway from The Ruan Orchid.
+Collect a Thai takeaway from 9 Elephants.
 Eat and fall into a smug sleep.

 In your first week…